dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 to care about several largest distributions, if they care about Linux at all.

-This places the burden of porting and testing on the niche distribution makers, which means that the only most popular and easily ported software will be available.
+This places the burden of porting and testing on the niche distribution makers, which means that the only most popular and easily ported applications will be available.

 ## Q&A